VAlgoLang/valgolang.github.io/source/python_library.rst

 Code Block
 ----------

-The Code Block is your inputed VAlgoLang code which appears at the bottom left of your screen (by default).
+The Code Block is your inputted VAlgoLang code which appears at the bottom left of your screen (by default).

-The positioning and whether the Code Block should be rendered are controlled by the Stlysheet.
+The positioning and whether the Code Block should be rendered are controlled by the Stylesheet.
 Please refer to the :doc:`Customising Your Animation <customisation>` section for a more detailed description of how the Stylesheet works.

 Constructor
 ^^^^^^^^^^^